What are the Times Higher Education World University Rankings?

 The THE World University Rankings are the gold standard global higher education ranking system.

-For 12 years, Times Higher Education has produced an ordered list of universities, updated annually and trusted by students, parents and academics.
+For more than a decade, Times Higher Education has produced an ordered list of universities, updated annually and trusted by students, parents and academics.

 The universities are rated in five categories: Teaching, Research, Research Influence, Innovation and International Outlook.